spotlessmind1975/img2midres/README.md

 This option is a shortcut for the following options:
 `-w 40 -h 24 -l 32 -u -p 2 -S 0 -s 0 -r 0 -B 0 -R atari`

+`-x`            use output format for VDP chipset (luminance only)

+This option is a shortcut for the following options:
+`-w 40 -h 24 -l 32 -u -p 2 -S 0 -s 0 -r 0 -B 0 -R vdp`

 `-b`            image is just black/white

 This option is a shortcut for `-p 2`